 Jakub Łączny (Editing support)

-Polish artist Dominik Lejman’s projection featured a specially-trained group of skydivers attempting to recreate the vaulted ceiling of Durham Cathedral as they fell to earth.
+A projection featuring a specially-trained group of skydivers attempting to recreate the vaulted ceiling of Durham Cathedral as they fall to earth.

 The piece revealed shapes representing Christian values, philosophy and ethics and also bioethical science, bringing into question notions of good and evil and the biological and molecular formations they might take.